Trevor-Day-School/APW/Students/CharlesHale/VY_AUTOMATION_PROJECT.md

 The current configuration supports a 16GB Mac setup with 2 VMs at 5GB each plus the host at 6GB.
 The entire project has been organized into a structured directory with 124 files categorized by function.
 Working checkpoints have been saved for known stable states.

+Industry Collaboration

+I have been collaborating with QL2, a data scraping and competitive intelligence company, to implement a similar vision-based automation system within their infrastructure.
+This ongoing partnership has involved:

+- Consulting on the integration of LLM-powered vision systems for their CAPTCHA bypass requirements
+- Adapting the Hammerspoon automation framework for their specific use cases
+- Sharing insights on context window management and automatic recovery systems
+- Providing guidance on scaling the approach across multiple machines

+This collaboration validates the commercial viability of the automation approach and has provided valuable feedback for improving the core system architecture.

 Planned Development

 Immediate Priorities